Why you Should Always Tell Your Lawyer the Truth

 Credibility and Perjury

 In a civil action, while you could be charged with perjury for failing to tell the truth this is exceedingly rare.
-The legal and moral requirements should be sufficient, nonetheless, there are a number of very practical reasons why you should be candid and truthful throughout a law suit, both with your lawyer and when testifying.
+The legal and moral requirements should be sufficient, but there are a number of very practical reasons why you should be candid and truthful throughout a lawsuit, both with your lawyer and when testifying.

 Most experienced lawyers will tell you that cases where there are credibility issues are more complicated, take longer, are more stressful, more expensive and have less favourable results.
 If you do not tell the truth, it degrades your credibility and the credibility of your case.
 It makes it more difficult for you to proceed to trial and increases your risk and decreases the risk on the opposing parties.
 It is best to take credibility out of the equation by telling the truth.